LeifW/sbt-git-info/README.md

   properties.load(file)
   file.close
 }
-// From this point, you can say properties.get("git.branch") to read attributes one at a time, or do something
+// From this point, you can say properties.get("git.branch") to read attributes one at a time,
-// like the following to convert it into a Scala Map: import collection.JavaConversions.enumerationAsScalaIterator val props = Map(properties.propertyNames map {case k:String => k -> properties.get(k).asInstanceOf[String] } toSeq : _*)
+//or do something like the following to convert it into a Scala Map: import collection.JavaConversions.enumerationAsScalaIterator val props = Map(properties.propertyNames map {case k:String => k -> properties.get(k).asInstanceOf[String] } toSeq : _*)

+// From there you can say things like props("git.branch")
 ```